prin-r/flatten_vrf_contracts_with_deployment_note/VRF_INTEGRATION.md

 }
 ```

-As you can see, the consume function needs to have a logic that verifies if the caller is the provider to ensure that no one can call this function except the provider.
-For other logic in the example, the callback function only saves the callback data from the provider to its state.
+As shown above, the `consume` function implements a logic that verifies whether the caller is the VRFProvider contract or not.
+This is to ensure that no one can call this function except the VRFProvider contract.
+With regards to the remaining logic in the example, the callback function only saves the callback data from the VRFProvider contract to its state.

-You can see our deployed MockVRFConsumer on each chain in the table below.
+Our deployed `Bridge`, `VRFProvider`, `MockVRFConsumer` and `VRFLens`contracts on each chain are shown in the table below.

 #### Testnet